Pokémon Horizons: Liko and Roy's Departure - Review

 Because of all the above, I bought this game when the 3DS EShop firesale came around.
 To experience a non-Pokémon game developed by Game Freak, get a taste of what the Plucky Squire could be, and try my hand at a rhythm game.

 What did I learn?
 That HarmoKnight is a solid title but not one I liked or would easily recommend.
-Well, let's dive in.
+Well, let's talk about it.

 On the musical planet of Melodia knight in training Tempo quiet life is shaken up when a meteorite hits the planet.
 From this meteorite, the evil Gargan and his army of Noizoid minions emerge, who kidnap Princess Ariana in their bid to conquer the planet.
 Armed with his mystical note staff and joined by new friends, Tempo sets out to save the princess and Melodia.